mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/technical-appendix/agents/index.md

 $\F{3}$ $\Pi e^\gamma$ is the amount of inflation and the rate at which products are growning.

 $\F{4}$ Exclusively households.

+$\F{5}$ This is modelled as a *global* resource constraint under the assumption that goods producers will use all available resources in the whole system.

 ---